Customer Service Agent

 “Aerocare gave me a start and the opportunities and rewards have just kept on coming,” she says.
 “I have learnt so much over the years, in different roles, with different airlines, constantly upskilling.”

 Sarah has recently taken on a Day of Operations Planner role, which means helping ensure everything is running smoothly across the entire Aerocare operation at Sydney International Airport.
 Sarah says: “We’ve always been a bit like one big happy family at Aerocare, which has tended to set us apart from other ground handlers.
-As a Duty Manager, I can work at building the team dynamic and keep everyone working well together.”
+As a Day of Ops Planner, I can work at building the team dynamic and keep everyone working well together.”

-Along with securing the Duty Manager role, Sarah’s biggest achievement was scoring a place on the Aerocare Top 50 trip which saw her being “absolutely spoiled” with 49 other top-performing colleagues on Hamilton Island.
+Along with securing the Day of Operations role, Sarah’s biggest achievement was scoring a place on the Aerocare Top 50 trip which saw her being “absolutely spoiled” with 49 other top-performing colleagues on Hamilton Island.

 “Customer service is absolutely number one,” says Sarah.
 “You’re the face of the airlines, and the most important thing is that customers receive the best service and that they keep coming back.”